 What is the correct tyre pressure for my vehicle?

 First, you need to find the recommended pressures for the tyres.
 These can be found in several places:

 - Your vehicle’s handbook

-- Stamped into the sill of the driver’s side door
+- Stamped into the sill of the passenger’s side door

 - Inside the fuel cap

 The recommended pressure is set by the vehicle manufacturer and varies from model to model.